jeffreylanters/react-unity-webgl/documentation/docs/introduction.md

 # Introduction

-Welcome to the React Unity WebGL Documentation!
-My name is Jeffrey and I'm here to help you build your awesome games to the web.
-In the sidebar on the left you'll find everything there is you'll need to know when using the module.
+Welcome to the React Unity WebGL documentation!
+My name is [Jeffrey Lanters](https://twitter.com/jeffreylanters), and I'm here to help you bring your awesome games to the web!
+Everything you'll need to know from get started to creating complex interactive systems can be found in this documentation.
 If you'll need help, feel free to open a new [discussion](https://github.com/jeffreylanters/react-unity-webgl/discussions), when you want to contribute or think you've found a problem, feel free to open a new [issue](https://github.com/jeffreylanters/react-unity-webgl/issues).
-Like what you see?
-Please consider [starring this repository](https://github.com/jeffreylanters/react-unity-webgl/stargazers) or suport the project by [becoming a sponsor](https://github.com/sponsors/jeffreylanters)!
-Happy coding.
+If you like what you see, please consider [starring this repository](https://github.com/jeffreylanters/react-unity-webgl/stargazers) or suport the project by [becoming a sponsor](https://github.com/sponsors/jeffreylanters)!

+If you're stuck or need professional assistance and are looking for personal help over a video call, feel free to reach out to me on [Twitter](https://twitter.com/jeffreylanters) or send me an email to [hallo@jeffreylanters.nl](mailto:hallo@jeffreylanters.nl).

+Happy coding! 🚀